immunefi-team/Bounty_Boosts/Alchemix/31544 - [SC - High] Certain small amount of tokens are not accounte....md

 # Certain small amount of tokens are not accounted for when deposited

-Submitted on Mon May 20 2024 22:49:19 GMT-0400 (Atlantic Standard Time) by @jecikpo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 04:49:19 UTC by @jecikpo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31544